The Trajectory PHD Filter for Coexisting Point and Extended Target Tracking: The Gamma Gaussian Inverse Wishart Implementation

 where $t$ represents its birth time and $x_p^{1:i}=(x_p^1,...,x_p^i)$ denotes a sequence including the point target states at each time step of the trajectory with length $i$ \cite{Angel2019TPHD}.
 The state $X_p$ belongs to the space $\mathbb{T}_{p,k}$, which is written as

-To describe an extended target state $X^+_e$ at time $k$, we respectively define the notation $X_e$ for trajectory state, $\gamma$ for the expected number of measurements per target and $\tilde X$ for the extent state\cite{Extracking-overview2017}.
+To describe an extended target state $X^+_e$ at the time step $k$, we respectively define the notation $X_e$ for trajectory state, $\gamma$ for the expected number of measurements per target and $\tilde X$ for the extent state\cite{Extracking-overview2017}.
 More specifically,